Checkbook IRA – Checkbook Control Self-Directed IRA

 Next, the retirement the passive custodians transfers your funds.
 These go to the new Self-Directed IRA account – tax-free!

 A Limited Liability Company (LLC) is formed.
 This is through the IRA account owner/Manager and the IRA as owner (member) of the LLC.

 At the direction of the IRA owner, the passive custodian invests the IRA funds into the new IRA LLC.
 You can use one or more of the IRAs to fund the account.
 This includes Traditional, Roth, and SEP IRAs.

 The Manager of the new IRA LLC (the IRA owner) directs all, or a portion, of the IRA funds in the new LLC bank account for investment.

 The LLC makes an investment using IRA funds and all income and gains generally flow back to the LLC tax-free!

 Learn More: What Not to do with a Checkbook IRA

 Do you still have questions regarding checkbook IRA that we didn’t cover in this article?
 Contact IRA Financial Group at 800-472-0646.

 Did you know?

-Self-Directed IRA LLCs have been approved by the IRS & Tax Court – which means you can use a Self-Directed IRA to make traditional investments, as well as purchase real estate, foreign investments, and cryptocurrency.
-Plus, having Checkbook Control allows you to invest in what you know best, because you are in control and can make your own investment decisions, fast.
+Self-Directed IRA LLCs have been approved by the IRS & Tax Court – this means you can use a Self-Directed IRA to make traditional investments, as well as purchase real estate, foreign investments, and cryptocurrency.
+Having Checkbook Control allows you to invest in what you know best, because you are in control and can make your own investment decisions, fast.
 Contact IRA Financial today!